juanmendez/ko_singlewriter/README.md

 ko-singlewriter
 ===============

+this is an extension to knockoutjs. for more information about knockoutjs go to http://knockoutjs.com/

 singleWriter follows up the observer pattern.

 There can be situations where several views update, but require a single writer to